kabasset/FewChallenger/README.md

 Instead of using a pair of real interpolants for the real and imaginary parts of the amplitude, one can directly create complex interpolants.
 Given that most of the spline coefficients are real anyway, this should almost divide the computation time by 2.

-Additionally, given that the grid of positions to interpolate on does depend on the mode, many spline coefficients can be computed intependently of `(l, m, n)`.
+Additionally, given that the grid of positions to interpolate on does *not* depend on the mode, many spline coefficients can be computed intependently of `(l, m, n)`.
 Let us name `U, V_lmn` the knot positions and values, and `X, Y_lmn` the interpolated positions and values.
 Instead of computing one interpolant for each `(l, m, n)` and applying it to the `X`'s, we propose to compute a single interpolant for the `U`'s and `X`'s.
 A lot of spline coefficients can be computed already.
 Then, only the coefficients which depend on `V_lmn` must be computed to get `Y_lmn` for each mode.

-Large speedups can be expected in an ideal world.
+Iteratively loading `V_lmn` and computing `Y_lmn` for each mode allows instanciating a single interpolant.

-Yet, we did not find a suitable library and should implement one...
+Unfortunately, we did not find a suitable library and therefore had to implement one: [Splider](https://github.com/kabasset/Splider).

+With respect to the original code, the use of Splider instead of GSL divides computation time by around 4.